aleclarson/emitter-kit/README.md

 ### **Emitter**

 An `Emitter` enables one-to-many communication for a specific event.
 It is an abstract class, so you can't initialize one yourself.
 Instead, use a `Signal` or `Event`.
+An `Event` allows the passing of any data type.
+A `Signal` does not allow for any data-passing.

 ```Swift
 // Event